>

 John Maguire of Co.
 Fermanagh sang Marrowbones on his 1973 Leader album Come Day, Go Day, God Send Sunday.

-Jimmy Knights sang Marrowbones in his home in Little Glenham, Suffolk, on 3 April 1975 in a recording by Keith Summers.
-This track was included in 1978 on the Topic LP of traditional songs And Music From Suffolk, Sing, Say and Play and in 1998 on the Topic anthology Tonight I’ll Make You My Bride (The Voice of the People Series Volume 6).
+Jimmy Knights sang Marrowbones in his home in Little Glenham, Suffolk in a recording made by Keith Summers on 3 April 1975.
+This track was included in 1978 on the Topic LP of traditional songs and music from Suffolk, Sing, Say and Play and in 1998 on the Topic anthology Tonight I’ll Make You My Bride (The Voice of the People Series Volume 6).

 Frankie Armstrong sang Marrow Bones in 1976 on the LP Here’s a Health to the Man and the Maid.
-The album notes comment:
+The album notes commented:

 Right wins out when the old woman gets her comeuppance for trying to blind the husband.
 Marrow Bones began as a folk tale.
-It appears in England, Scotland, Ireland, and America under many different names (Johnny Sands, Betsy Hague, The Blind Man He Can See, The Young Woman of Oxford).
+It appears in England, Scotland, Ireland, and America under many different names (Johnny Sands [which is a different though related song!], Betsy Hague, The Blind Man He Can See, The Young Woman of Oxford).
 In the United States, the Hutchinson Family popularised Johnny Sands, a version without the marrowbones/blindness motif, which was copyrighted in the mid-19th century.

 Cilla Fisher and Artie Trezise sang The Wicked Wife in 1979 on their Topic duo album Cilla & Artie.
 They noted: